 The college offers the academic majors listed below:

 The requirements for each of these academic programs are listed according to the school to which they belong.
 Students are bound by the major requirements of their governing academic catalog.
 Changes made to program requirements for individual students by advisors are subject to the approval of program chairs, the school dean, and the Registrar.

-All students are required to formally declare their major area of study during their sophomore year and complete an advising appointment with a faculty advisor in each of their academic programs (majors and minors).
-The primary purpose of this advising appointment is to clearly map out and review remaining degree requirements, with special attention paid to limited offerings and course sequencing within academic programs.
+All students are required to formally declare their major area of study during their sophomore year and complete an advising appointment with a faculty advisor in each of their academic programs (majors, minors, and certificates).
+A purpose of this advising appointment is to discuss and begin planning remaining degree requirements, with special attention paid to limited offerings and course sequencing within academic programs.
 A clear plan to complete a degree should be in place early in a student’s junior year.

 Completing Two Majors

 A major is an area of specialization within the degree.
 Students may complete more than one major at the same time but may not complete more than one degree at the same time.
 For a student completing two majors, or a major and minor, or any other combination of majors and minors, courses that are required for both majors/minors may be used to simultaneously fulfill requirements for both, but elective courses may be used in only one major or minor, unless a policy allowing double-counting of elective courses is stated in the catalog description of the major/minor.
 This is informally referred to as “double-dipping.”